samgdev99/samgdev99/README.md

 # 👋 Hi there, I'm Samuel

 I'm a Full Stack Developer passionate about building web applications and automating business processes.
+I also have strong skills in data analysis, thanks to my background in finance.

 ## 🔧 Technologies & Tools
 - 🐘 PHP / Laravel